Keyboard shortcuts

 Such shell would be used for a Shell-Cell session.

-Only the first shell statement encountered in the target graph (starting from the entry point) is used.
+Only the first shell statement encountered in the target chain (starting from the entry point) is used.

 hang